gong-dennis/dennisgong/content/posts/2025-03-10--Chinese Biotech/2025-02-10---Chinese Biotech.md

 - The one deal of note in 2023 was for [ARX788](https://ir.ambrx.com/news/news-details/2023/ACE-Breast-02-Pivotal-Phase-3-Study-of-Ambrxs-ARX788-for-the-Treatment-of-HER2-Positive-Metastatic-Breast-Cancer-Achieves-Positive-Results/default.aspx), a HER2 ADC which was licensed to Ambryx in Mar 2023.
 Unfortunately, this molecule has a lot of ocular [tox](https://www.nature.com/articles/s41392-025-02149-3).

 ### [Leads Biolabs](https://en.leadsbiolabs.com/)
 - [LBL-051] is a trispecific T cell engager was licensed to a newco started by Aditum Bio called [Oblenio Bio](https://endpts.com/joe-jimenezs-latest-aditum-company-lines-up-t-cell-engager-from-china/) in Nov 2024.
+The terms are \$35 million upfront and \$579 in milestone payments.
 - Their PD-L1/4-1BB bispecific is pretty far in clinical development, reaching Ph3 in neuroendocrine carcinomas.
 They have two TCEs against MUC16 and GPRC5D in Ph1.
 There is a LAG3 mAb partnered with BeiGene in Ph2.
 The last interesting one is a PD-1/TGFbR2 fusion protein in Ph1 (LBL-019).

 ![leads](leads.jpg "leads")